 - Compression.
 Use a compression wrap to reduce swelling.

-If you have a severe sprain, you may need ligament repair surgery, where a piece of tendon from somewhere else in your knee or hamstring is taken and used to replace the damaged ligament.
+If you have a severe sprain, you may need ligament repair surgery, where a piece of tendon from somewhere else, such as your hamstring is taken and used to replace the damaged ligament.

-While healing from this surgery, you may need to do physiotherapy exercises to help strengthen the leg muscles.
+While healing from this surgery, you will need to do physiotherapy to include exercises to help strengthen the leg muscles.
 You can also wear a knee brace to improve joint stability as you recover.

-In more than 80% of cases, ACL surgery fully restores knee functionality.
+In more than 80% of cases, ACL surgery, along with physiotherapy, fully restores knee functionality.
 Your doctor may recommend further ligament surgeries if the first attempt is unsuccessful.
-But, later surgeries can be more difficult and have poorer long-term results.
+However, later surgeries can be more difficult and have poorer long-term results.